TABLE OF CONTENTS

 12.54.
 Stationary Pick – A Stationary Pick is permissible only on plays from scrimmage and not during Throw-Offs or Punts.
 A Pick is the act by a Player of using his body position to impede the progress of a defense Player without using his hands or arms.
 For a Pick to be legal, the Offensive Player must clearly establish his position before he makes contact with a Defensive Player.
 Picks may only be set after a Player has possession of the ball.

 12.55.
 Throw-Off – The Throw-Off rules are in Section 3 of the Rules.
 The Throw Off will start play at the beginning of each half and after each Conversion attempt.

 12.56.
 Throwing – The Throwing Team throws the Ball to the Receiving team.
-The Quarterback, the Player who is throwing the ball, must throw the ball before he reaches his own 35-yard Line or Line of Scrimmage.
-His teammates on the Throwing team must be behind the 35- yard Line or Line of Scrimmage when the Quarterback releases the ball.
+The Player who is throwing the ball must throw the ball before he reaches his own 35-yard Line or Line of Scrimmage.
+His teammates on the Throwing team must be touching the 35-yard Line or Line of Scrimmage when the Quarterback releases the ball.